-The American College of Emergency Physicians (ACEP) believes that the best patient care occurs when there is no ambiguity as to which clinician is responsible for care of a patient.
-The clinician in charge of a hospitalized patient's care (eg, the admitting physician) is established when he/she accepts responsibility for the patient's care by verbal or written communication, by policy, or by providing, authorizing or writing admission orders for that patient.
-Emergency clinicians generally do not have admitting privileges and should not provide ongoing inpatient care.
+The American College of Emergency Physicians (ACEP) believes that the best patient care occurs when there is no ambiguity as to which physician (or designee) is responsible for care of a patient.
+The physician (or designee) in charge of a hospitalized patient's care (eg, the admitting physician or designee) is established when he/she accepts responsibility for the patient’s care by verbal or written communication, by policy, or by providing, authorizing, or writing admission orders for that patient.
+Emergency physicians (or designee) generally do not have admitting privileges and should not provide ongoing inpatient care.
 ACEP recognizes that the admitting physician (or designee) may not be immediately available to write admission orders.
-Thus, to avoid delays in care, emergency clinicians may write transition orders intended to facilitate transfer to the most appropriate inpatient unit.
-However, this is not intended to imply or invoke a responsibility on behalf of the emergency clinician to provide ongoing care of such patients once they leave the emergency department (ED) for their inpatient unit.
+Thus, to avoid delays in care, emergency physicians (or designee)may write transition orders intended to facilitate transfer to the most appropriate inpatient unit.
+However, this is not intended to imply or invoke a responsibility on behalf of the emergency physician or designee to provide ongoing care of such patients once they leave the emergency department (ED) for their inpatient unit.

 Therefore, ACEP endorses the following principles:

-- Patients are best served when there is a clear delineation of which clinician has patient care responsibility.
+Patients are best served when there is a clear delineation of which physician (or designee) has patient care responsibility.

 - The best practice for patients admitted through the ED is to have the admitting physician (or designee) evaluate and write admitting orders for ED patients requiring hospitalization at the time of admission or as soon as possible thereafter.